8-week Mindfulness programme for Trinity staff

 The Format of 8 week evidence based programme:

-Participants meet together as a group with the facilitator and take part in:
+Participants meet together as a group on Zoom and take part in:

 - 'Formal' mindfulness meditation guided practices including the body scan meditation, mindful movement and sitting meditations.